yytsai171/SHP/README.md

         └── make_shecp_grid_figure.py    <- SHECP floor/decay heatmap
 ```

-**Why this split?** `model/` is the actual recommender system --
+**Why this split?** `model/` is the actual recommender system -
-everything needed to produce the thesis's headline results (Chapter 4)
+everything needed to produce the 's headline results (Chapter 4)
 starting from raw data. `experiments/` contains the supporting
 hyperparameter studies and statistical tests that justify the choices
-made in `model/` (Chapter 3's tables) -- these are not needed to
+made in `model/` - these are not needed to
 reproduce the headline results themselves, only to reproduce *why*
 those particular hyperparameters were chosen. `plotting/` only ever
 reads already-computed CSVs from `results/`; it never runs the model.